Eye or the Tiger: Benchmarking Cassandra vs TimescaleDB for Time-Series Data

 Scaling with TimescaleDB and Cassandra

 Cassandra provides simple scale-out functionality through a combination of its data partitioning, virtual node abstraction, and internode gossip.
-Adding a node to the cluster redistributes the data in a manner transparent to the client and increases write throughput more-or-less linearly (actually somewhat sub-linear in our tests)¹.
-Cassandra also provides tunable availability with its replication factor configuration, which determines the number of nodes that have a copy of a given piece of data.
+Adding a node to the cluster redistributes the data transparently to the client and increases write throughput more-or-less linearly (actually somewhat sub-linear in our tests)¹.
+Cassandra also provides tunable availability with its replication factor configuration, which determines the number of nodes with a copy of a given piece of data.

 The dead simple scalability of Cassandra does not come without a cost.
 A number of key features that users of full-SQL databases like TimescaleDB take for granted are either not provided, very cumbersome, or not performant in Cassandra.